Vexild/React-WeatherApp/README.md

 ----

+We asume you've installed NodeJS and React.
-Now let's start the app from the root folder:
+Insall all the dependencies in the root folder:
+## `npm install`

+And start the app:

 ## `npm start`